 "Paladin" derives from the Latin palatium (a palace), palatius relating to a high-level official attached to an imperial or royal court, a palace warrior.
 In literature, this eventually referred to a pious knight, as in King Arthur's Knights of the Round Table.
 In roleplaying games, it became more of a holy warrior, a well-meaning zealot with extravagant powers and a lordly demeanor.
 Cool.
 I dig this.

 The basis for the paladin is essentially a cross between cleric and fighter, with fancy chrome, whitewalls, and gnarly tail fins.
 Although I hadn’t intended to grab everything I found in other RPGs about paladins and jam it all into this character class, I carried over the abilities described in D&D BECMI at least.
 Following the general trend of my recent articles, I focused on the lower levels offering plenty of features to have fun with.
-I’m using the as the basis for the paladin’s spellcasting ability, and the updated saving throws I introduced in the previous article.
+I’m using the cleric’s revised spell progression as the basis for the paladin’s spellcasting ability, and the updated saving throws I introduced in the previous article.
 I added a couple of new things.
 They replace the +2 bonus to saving throws and miscellaneous combat bonuses, although perhaps with a bit more panache.
 I’ve also altered mechanics for some of the class features taken from sources other than BECMI.

 The New “Revised” Paladin Class